Skip to main content

 • Identify contraindications and risks to exercise among the physically active, as well as methods for screening and identification.

-• Describe, execute and evaluate safe and effective resistance, cardiovascular, and plyometric exercises.
+• Describe, execute, and evaluate resistance, cardiovascular, flexibility, and plyometric exercises.

-• Demonstrate knowledge of commonly used and administered exercise tests and methods of exercise prescription.
+• Demonstrate knowledge of commonly administered physical fitness and exercise tests

-• Design training programs that maximize performance and health by using various methods of exercise prescription and program design.
+• Design individualized and specific training programs that maximize performance and health through various methods of exercise prescription and program design.

 • Understand the components of safe and effective exercise and/or athletic facilities.